 University of California, Davis

-Dr. Alison L. Van Eenennaam is a Cooperative Extension Specialist in the field of Animal Genomics and Biotechnology in the Department of Animal Science at University of California, Davis where she has been on faculty for 15 years.
-Her publicly-funded research and outreach program focuses on the use of animal genomics and biotechnology in livestock breeding and production systems.
+Dr. Alison L. Van Eenennaam is a Cooperative Extension Specialist in the field of Animal Ge-nomics and Biotechnology in the Department of Animal Science at University of California, Davis (US Davis) where she has been on faculty for 15 years.
+Her publicly-funded research and outreach program focuses on the use of animal genomics and biotechnology in livestock breeding and pro-duction systems.
 Her current research projects include the development of genomic approaches to select for cattle that are less susceptible to disease, the development of genome editing approaches for livestock, and applied uses of DNA-based information on commercial beef cattle operations.
-She has given over 450 invited presentations to audiences globally, and uses a variety of media to inform general public audiences about science and technology.
-Dr. Van Eenennaam was the recipient of the 2014 Council for Agricultural Science and Technology (CAST) Borlaug Communication Award.
-She received a Bachelor of Agricultural Science from the University of Melbourne in Australia, and both an M.S. in Animal Science, and a Ph.D. in Genetics from UC Davis.
+She has given over 550 invited presentations to audiences globally, and uses a variety of media to inform general public audiences about science and technology.
+Dr. Van Eenennaam was the recipi-ent of the 2014 Council for Agricultural Science and Technology (CAST) Borlaug Communication Award, and in 2017 was elected as a Fellow of the American Association for the Advancement of Science (AAAS).
+She received a Bachelor of Agricultural Science from the University of Mel-bourne in Australia, and both an M.S. in Animal Science, and a Ph.D. in Genetics from UC Davis.

 Peggy Tsai Yih